marcellokabora/tree-nation/README.md

 npm run db:migrate
 ```

 Migration files are stored in `src/lib/db/migrations/`.
-You only need to run these when changing the **database schema** — adding a new endpoint that uses existing tables does not require a migration.
+You only need to run these when changing the **database schema** â€” adding a new endpoint that uses existing tables does not require a migration.

 ---